yutongshen/RISC-V-Simulator/README.md

 - Also you can modify those configuration throgh rewrite `main/main.cpp`
 ## Usage
-- We provide `prog0`~`prog9` test program that you can check processor is correct or not
+- We provide `prog0`~`prog10` test program that you can check processor is correct or not
-- Especially `prog9` reference to https://github.com/riscv/riscv-tests
-  - There are include all extension version testbench
-  - In addition, those testbench can be exacuted with virtual address

 - You can use makefile to exacute simulator. e.g.

 ```=sh